irori-ab/rov-crypto/README.md

 ## Background

 An extended [Rövarspråket](https://en.wikipedia.org/wiki/R%C3%B6varspr%C3%A5ket) encryption/decryption algorithm.
-To get acceptable encryption also of numbers even they are treated as "consonants" in the original logic.
+To get acceptable encryption also of numbers, even digitsgit st are treated as "consonants" in the original logic.
 Also implemented are recursive variants Röv-N (`-n N`) where the algorithm is applied in N passes.

 For natural reasons the ciphertext lends itself well to compression, which is why the tool implements the Röv-N+GZIP variant (`-z`).